 Dr. Daniel Walsch joined George Mason University Korea in 2015.
 Dr. Walsch serves as the Chief of Staff and as the Dean of External Relations.
 With over 40 years of professional experience, Dean Walsch is a published author, accredited public relations practitioner (APR), and honored instructor, supervisor and communication professional.
 He holds academic appointments in the fields of communication and business.
 In addition, he has an extensive knowledge of higher education, office management, media relations, speech writing, public speaking organizational spokesmanship, and audience/client development.
 Dean Walsch earned his doctorate in communication at George Mason University, his M.A. in communication degree at Towson University, his M.Ed. degree at Bowie University, and his B.S, degree in Journalism at the University of Tennessee.
 Dean Walsch is the author of 11 books and maintains a blog, Why Communication Matters (www.myskeets.blogspot), that has been recognized as one of the top 30 blogs on communication on the Internet.

-Dr. John T. Crist joined George Mason University Korea in the Fall of 2017.
-Dr. Crist serves as Dean of Academic Affairs.
-Dean Crist previously served as the Director of Research at Georgetown University School of Foreign Service in Qatar from 2011 to 2015, as well as Associate Director of Research at the Center for International and Regional Studies and Assistant Dean for Academic Affairs from 2007-2011.
-Before embarking on his career in university administration, Dr. Crist spent 14 years in the Washington foreign policy community administering the fellowship programs of the Jennings Randolph Program for International Peace at the U.S. Institute of Peace, a think-tank fully funded by the U.S. Congress.
-Since 1987, Dean Crist has taught courses in sociology and conflict resolution at institutions such as Georgetown University (in D.C. and in Qatar), Johns Hopkins University, Syracuse University, Colgate University, and Catholic University of America.
-Dean Crist has published widely in social movements, peace and conflict studies, and more recently, on international education.
+John T. Crist joined George Mason University Korea as Dean of Academic Affairs in Fall 2016.
+Dean Crist previously served as the Director of Research at Georgetown University School of Foreign Service in Qatar from 2011 to 2015, as well as Associate Director of Research at the Center for International and Regional Studies and Assistant Dean for Academic Affairs (2007-2011).
+Before embarking on his career in international higher education, Dr. Crist spent 14 years in the Washington foreign policy community administering and leading the fellowship programs of the Jennings Randolph Program for International Peace as Associate Vice President at the U.S. Institute of Peace, a think-tank funded by the U.S. Congress.
+For the past 30 years, he has taught courses in sociology, social movements, and peace and conflict studies at institutions such as Georgetown University (the M.A. in Conflict Resolution Program in Washington, D.C. and the School of Foreign Service in Qatar), Johns Hopkins University’s School for Advanced International Studies in Washington, D.C., Syracuse University’s Program on the Analysis and Resolution of Conflicts, Colgate University’s Peace Studies Program, and The Catholic University of America’s Department of Sociology.
+Dean Crist has published widely in social movements, peace and conflict studies, and more recently, on international higher education.
 His latest work includes chapters for an edited volume on The Century of Science: The Global Triumph of the Research University, winner of the 2017 Association for the Study of Higher Education (ASHE) Award for Significant Research on International Higher Education.
-From 2012-2015, Dean Crist was co-Principal Investigator leading a large multi-national research team that assembled and analyzed data about global scientific journal article production from 1900-2011 (Project funded by the Qatar National Research Fund).
-Dean Crist received his Ph.D. and M.A. from the Maxwell School at Syracuse University and completed his undergraduate degree at the Catholic University of America in Washington, D.C
+From 2012-2015, Dr. Crist was co-Principal Investigator leading a large multi-national research team that assembled and analyzed data about global scientific journal article production between 1900-2011.
+(This project was funded by the Qatar National Research Fund.)
+Dr. Crist received his Ph.D. and M.A. from the Program on the Analysis and Resolution of Conflicts in the Maxwell School at Syracuse University and completed his undergraduate degree in sociology at the Catholic University of America in Washington, D.C.

 Dr. Min Park comes from George Mason University in Fairfax.
 Dr. Park serves as Dean of Administration, responsible for overall oversight of professional staff as well as leading the Office of Government Relations and Institutional Partnerships (GRIP), Office of Facilities Management, and the Office of IT Services.
 Dean Park also works in concert with the Dean of Academic Affairs in developing institutional policies and practices and with the C.F.O. in fiscal planning.
 Dean Park additionally acts as the liaison to GMU Fairfax on administrative matters.
 Dean Park held the position of Acting Assistant Vice President for International Campus Operations since 2014 and as tenured Associate Professor in the College of Education and Human Services since 2012.
 From the outset of planning for the Korea campus some six years ago, Dean Park played an active and leadership role in conducting a range of activities–from coordinating feasibility studies to preparing and developing proposals for accreditation from the Korea Ministry of Education.
 She also was the team leader in establishing relations with various organizations and agencies, including the Ministry of Technology, Industry, and Energy, Incheon Free Economic Zone Authority, and the Incheon Global Campus Foundation.
 Dean Park received her Ph.D. from Texas A&M University, her M.S. from Pennsylvania State University and her M.A. from Hanyang University.